cybersemics/em/README.md

 # em

-**em** is a beautiful, minimalistic writing app for personal sensemaking.
+**em** is a beautiful, minimalistic note-taking app for personal sensemaking.

 **em** is designed to be: